 A scene of Level 1 and Level 2 DPR products is defined as data for an orbit with the southernmost point of the Earth as the start point without overlap.
+Figure 3.1-1 shows an image of the scene definition of KuPR and KaPR.

 A near-real-time (NRT) GMI product's file is generated by the receiving data of 5 minutes from the satellite.
 A near-real-time DPR and DPR/GMI COMB product's files are generated by the receiving data of 30 minutes from the satellite.